 - 1. Having at least one grade 3 or higher adverse experience during follow up judged by the investigator to be definitely, probably, or possibly related to the study gel or applicator, or: - 2.
-Having at least one macroscopic finding or other clinical evidence of damage during follow up (judged not to be due to pathogen or iatrogenic trauma) to the vulvar and/or vaginal epithelium and/or cervical mucosa including ulceration and other lesions, severe erythema, and/or severe edema judged definitely, probably, or possibly related to the study gel or applicator.
+Having at least one Grade 3 or higher macroscopic finding or other clinical evidence of damage during follow up (judged not to be due to pathogen or iatrogenic trauma) to the vulvar and/or vaginal deep epithelium and/or cervical mucosa including ulceration and other lesions, severe global erythema, and/or severe global edema judged definitely, probably, or possibly related to the study gel or applicator.

 If the PSRT pauses overall study product use and then lifts the pause following a safety review, participants in active follow-up at the time of the pause will discontinue further product use.
 Such participants will continue to be followed up through study exit for safety follow-up.
 Adverse events assessed as probably not related, not related, or pending will not be considered when determining whether or not a safety pause shall occur.
 A decision to stop the trial may be recommended by a quorum of the PSRT at this time or at any such time that the team agrees that an unacceptable type and/or frequency of AEs has been observed.
-The quorum will consist of the DAIDS Medical Officer, a NICHD representative, one of the MTN safety physicians, a representative from each of the sites, a CORE FHI representative, and a SCHARP Clinical Affairs Research Nurse.
+The quorum will consist of the DAIDS Medical Officer, a NICHD Medical Officer, and one of the MTN safety physicians.